DataDog/dd-sdk-android/README.md

 ### Apollo (GraphQL)

-If you use Apollo, let it use your `OkHttpClient`, and you can get RUM and APM information about all the queries performed through the Apollo client.
+If you use Apollo, let it use your `OkHttpClient` instrumented with Datadog SDK, and you can get RUM and APM information about all the queries performed through the Apollo client.

 ```kotlin
         val apolloClient =  ApolloClient.builder()